FTC-23511/docs/src/odometry/OdometryTesting.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;A perfect odometry wheel will always have a y-axis of 0, since there is no error no matter the distance traveled, but most odometry wheels with error will likely have a graph with positive correlation (slope is upwards), as the x-axis (distance traveled) will have a more and more profound effect.
 This occurs because positional error tends to compound.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Based off the graph and the points plotted, we can create a line of linear best fit using the formula \\( y = mx + b \\) from points plotted in Excel/Google Sheets from the data outputted from [FTC Dashboard](https://acmerobotics.github.io/ftc-dashboard/).
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Based off the graph and the points plotted, we can create a line of linear best fit using the formula \\( y = mx + b \\) from points plotted in Google Sheets from the data outputted from [FTC Dashboard](https://acmerobotics.github.io/ftc-dashboard/).

 ---

 ### Results

-In total, the following items will be returned for each odometry wheel tested for each individual test program ([Straight Test](./StraightTest.md), [Spline Test](./SplineTest.md), and [Combined Test](./CombinedTest.md)):
+Each of the 3 testing programs will be ran a total of 5 times for each of the 3 odometry configurations.
+Each run will give us 1 sample, which includes the details below:

 1. Pose after each cycle (ideal pose is 0,0)
-2. A graph in Excel/Google Spreadsheet from the data outputted from [FTC Dashboard](https://acmerobotics.github.io/ftc-dashboard/) that shows the error after each trajectory has been completed, along with a line of best fit
+2. A graph in Google Sheets from the data outputted from [FTC Dashboard](https://acmerobotics.github.io/ftc-dashboard/) that shows the error after each trajectory has been completed, along with a line of best fit and the raw data in a table
 3. The slope of the line of the best fit

-As there are three testing programs, each odometry wheel will have 3 different result files (3 poses, 3 graphs, and 3 line of best fit slopes).
-These three can be compared to other vendors' odometry wheels to come to a final conclusion.
+In addition, each configuration will have a final sample that is created from the averages of each of the 5 samples.

+This means that for each odometry wheel, there will be a total of \\( (3 \times 3 \times 5) + 3 = 48 \\) samples.

+We can compare the final samples from each test program to come to a final conclusion for odometry wheels from various vendors..